logicalclocks/hops-docs/docs/admin_guide/cloud_role_mapping.rst

   Go to cloud role mapping.

 By clicking the cloud role mapping icon in the admin page shown in the image above you can add mappings by entering the project name, which roles in that project can access the cloud role and the role ARN.
+Optionally you can set a role mapping as default by marking the default checkbox.
+The default roles can be changed from the project setting by a Data owner in that project.

 .. _role-mappings.png: ../_images/admin/role-mappings.png
 .. figure:: ../imgs/admin/role-mappings.png